peterlidee/mock-next-router/mock-next-router.md

 ## Testing

-We will now to the actual testing and mocking.
+We will now do the actual testing and mocking.
 We start with testing `List`.

 ### Testing List